beezwax/fmrest-ruby/README.md

-[Spyke](https://github.com/balvig/spyke) is an ActiveRecord-like gem for building REST models. fmrest-ruby has Spyke support out of the box, although Spyke itself is not a dependency of fmrest-ruby, so you'll need to install it
+[Spyke](https://github.com/balvig/spyke) is an ActiveRecord-like gem for building REST models. fmrest-ruby has Spyke support out of the box, although Spyke itself is not a dependency of fmrest-ruby, so you'll need to add it to your Gemfile yourself:
-yourself:

 ```ruby
 gem 'spyke'